abiryukov/appneta.github.io/_posts/2013-12-19-new_maintainer.markdown

 performance.
 He is as comfortable tackling some of the world's most challenging performance issues as he is improving network drivers.
 He has worked on-site at over 100 corporate companies and has taught over 1000 IT specialists the art of performance troubleshooting.
-Fred holds several patents, and is the inventor or end-to-end network performance algorithms found in his company's PathView product.
+Fred holds several patents, and is the inventor of several end-to-end network performance algorithms found in his company's PathView product.

 Aaron Turner will be taking a less active role with Tcpreplay, but will continue to offer guidance and support for Fred and his team.